holisticon/vertx-kotlin-example/README.md

 ## Building

-The `pom.xml` contains a default maven goal that you can use if yu have a java executable of version 11 in your path.
+The `pom.xml` contains a default maven goal that you can use if you have a java executable of version 11 in your path.
 So all you have to do is

 ```bash